ianlewis/dotfiles/README.md

 - [`yamllint`]: For YAML (GitHub Actions workflows,
 - [`prettier`]: For formatting markdown and yaml.

+`Makefile` targets and linter/formatter config are designed to respect `.gitignore` and not cross `git` submodules boundaries.
+However, you will need to add files using `git add` for new files before they are picked up.

 ## Project documentation

 This repository template includes stub documentation.
 Examples of